alchemy-fr/Phraseanet-Docs/en/User/Guide/Import.rst

     :align: center

-For each quarantined media, three options are possible :
+For each quarantined media, three options are possible:

 .. image:: ../../images/Upload-Quarantaine1.jpg
     :align: center

-* **Add** the file as a new record in the initially chosen collection.
+* **Add** the file as a new record in the initially chosen collection
 * **Remove** the file
 * **Substitute** the existing file

-The user decides what is the best action to do in order to empty the files queue in the quarantine space.
+The user decides what is the best option for files in quarantine.

-The Quarantine can also be entirely deleted using the button **Remove the quarantine** at the top left of the window.
+The Quarantine can also be entirely deleted using the **Empty quarantine** button on the top left side of the window.